 The more I learn about the history of yoga, and the intersection of yoga and politics, economics, gender, and various philosophies, the more I realise that the ‘world’ of yoga could benefit greatly from a good deal more contextual and ethical discussions.
 These types of discussions are likely to benefit new teachers in particular.

-For these reasons, and because I seem to be obsessed with thinking and talking about yoga topics, I have developed a number of Continuing Professional Development sessions, for yoga groups and training teachers, on a range of specialist topics.
+For these reasons, I have developed a number of Continuing Professional Development sessions, for yoga groups and training teachers, on a range of specialist topics.
 These topics include (but are not limited to):

 - Sacred Texts: What are the major ideas contained in prominent South Asian sacred texts, from a scholarly perspective?
 Texts include the Vedas, Upuniṣads, Yogasūtra, Bhagavadgītā, and other less well known Sanskrit texts relating to yoga.